Rapptz/discord.py/docs/discord.rst

 6. Tick the permissions required for your bot to function under "Bot Permissions".

-    - In case you leaked the bot's token or the bot has vulnerability, **You should NEVER choose Administrator permission.**
+    - Please be aware of the consequences of requiring your bot to have the "Administrator" permission.

     - The bot owners must have 2FA enabled to add your bot to a server with